cake-lab/Mobile-AR-Depth-Estimation/README.md

 3. **Running Evaluation:**
    - Place the pre-trained weights in the same directory as the `eval.sh` script.
-   - Update the `eval.sh` script with the path to the ARKit dataset.
+   - Update the `eval.sh` script with the path to the ARKitScenes dataset.
-   - Execute the following command to evaluate the DistDepth model on the ARKit dataset:
+   - Execute the following command to evaluate the DistDepth model on the ARKitScenes dataset:

      ```bash
      sh eval.sh